Careers

 Employee Ownership

 Since 2022, Franklin Ellis have been an Employee Owned Trust (EOT).
 Employee ownership is a philosophy – a philosophy of values, behaviours and intent.
 Our commitment to employee ownership underpins our supportive and empowering team approach.
-This approach if reflected in our four core values:
+This approach is reflected in our four core values:

 • Collaborative